 Though it’s not in the north of England, Luton very much fits my Standard Northern English Town narrative: former industrial glory (in their case hat-making) followed by economic and then social decline, marked here by famous riots in 1919.
 Thus did Luton enter, to most eyes, its shithole stage.
 This stage does include affordable housing, however, so immigrants tend to show up, and in England these tend to be South Asian, whose arrival is another stage of the Standard Northern Story.
-(That their presence often drives people’s use of “shithole” rather makes me wince and feel sick.)
+(That their presence often drives people’s use of “shithole” makes me wince and feel sick.)

 But there is another process unfolding in Luton, still in its early stage: gentrification.
-London, you see, is already “developing” places like Battersea, Croydon, Leyton, Clapham and Bermondsey, places which would have been given “shithole” status not long ago but are now filled with artisan coffee shops, yoga studios, and apartments well into the thousands per month.
+London, you see, is already “developing” places like Battersea, Croydon, Leyton, Clapham and Bermondsey, places which would have been given “shithole” status not long ago but are now filled with artisan coffee shops, yoga studios, and apartments renting for well into the thousands per month.
 And London is also expanding.

-All of this is coming to Luton, have no doubt.
+All of this is coming to Luton, I have no doubt.
 It’s about 25 minutes from St. Pancras rail station, it has the airport, and it has a lot of space for development — even taking into account that much of that “space” is currently inhabited.
 But gentrification is entirely about moving some folks out and others in.
 As such, I wonder how long the barber shops and halal take-aways will last in central Luton.

 The Neglected, Still Inhabited Ground

-Speaking of places which share still in use but soon to be cleared out, let’s take a trip to Kenilworth Road to see the Hatters.
+Speaking of places which are still in use but soon to be cleared out, let’s take a trip to Kenilworth Road to see the Hatters.
 They are fresh in the Championship for 2019-20, having been promoted after last season, so they had moved up on my groundhopping radar.